OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ### Calling your contract

-Our contract is a counter, in its initial state it should store a counter value of `0`.
+Our contract is a counter; in its initial state, it should store a counter value of `0`.
 To make sure, you can call your contract so it returns its current counter value by sending it the following command:

 ```shell title="Call to the function: number()(uint256)"